codes.surrogates package

 Bases: Module

-Fully connected encoder network that maps input features to a lower-dimensional latent space.
+Fully connected encoder that maps input features to a latent space.

 forward(x)#